Reviewable/Reviewable/enterprise/config.md

 * `REVIEWABLE_GITHUB_CLIENT_ID`: The hex client ID assigned to the GitHub application you created above.
 * `REVIEWABLE_GITHUB_CLIENT_SECRET`: The hex client secret assigned to the GitHub application you created above.
 * `REVIEWABLE_HOST_INACCESSIBLE`: (optional) Set to a non-empty value if your `REVIEWABLE_HOST_URL` is not reachable from `REVIEWABLE_GITHUB_URL`.
 This will redirect incoming requests from GitHub either directly to your Firebase (for webhooks) or to `reviewable.io` (for images).
+* `REVIEWABLE_REFS_DELETION_DELAY`: (optional but recommended) Set to a [human-readable](https://github.com/vercel/ms) duration (e.g., `3y`) to have Reviewable clean up the refs it creates in your repository to prevent revision commits from being garbage collected, even if they were force-pushed aside.
+The refs for any pull requests that have been closed or merged for at least this long and that don't have a `Retain all Reviewable commits` (exact spelling!) will be eventually cleared.
+If there are no other references to those commits then they may be garbage collected by `git` and you won't be able to diff the corresponding revisions in the review any more, but any discussions will remain (though might not be placed on the right line).

 ##### Security